 Cropsey returned to America in 1863 and shortly thereafter visited Gettysburg to record the battlefield's topography in a painting.
 He began to accept architectural commissions once again and produced his best known design, the ornate cast and wrought iron "Queen Anne" style passenger stations (begun 1876) of the Gilbert Elevated Railway along New York's Sixth Avenue.
 For himself, beginning in 1866, Cropsey built a twenty-nine room mansion in Warwick, New York.
 He was forced to sell this home in 1884 but was able to purchase a house at Hastings-on-Hudson, New York, to which he added a handsome studio.
 Today the site, called Ever Rest, is maintained as a museum by the Newington-Cropsey Foundation.

 For fifteen years Cropsey continued to paint in his home on the Hudson.
 Although he exhibited regularly at the National Academy of Design, his realistic, meticulously detailed, and dramatically composed scenes were eclipsed in popularity by the smaller-scale, softer, mood-evoking landscapes of Barbizon inspired painters such as George Inness (1825-1894).
 After suffering a stroke in 1893 Cropsey, a founder of the American Society of Painters in Watercolor (later the American Watercolor Society), turned increasingly to this medium, painting both in watercolor and oil until his death in Hastings-on-Hudson on June 22, 1900.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Tuckerman 1867, 532-540.